 RyanAir OnBoard Service – Food and Drinks

-After the Baggage, the Food is another important point.
-As RyanAir is a budget / low fare Airline they do not serve any complimentary snacks or drinks on their Flights.
+After the Baggage, Food is another crucial point.
+As RyanAir is a budget / low fare Airline, they do not serve any complimentary snacks or drinks on their Flights.
 But you have the possibility to buy something on the board.
 Breakfast, Cold Meals, Hot Meals, salty snacks, sweet snacks, cup noodles or hot soups, soft drinks, alcoholic drinks, hot drinks or some plain Water.
 The selection is actually pretty great.
-As it’s aeroplane food you can’t compare it to regularly bought foods, but at least it’s nutritious (and you’re killing time).
+As it’s aeroplane food, you can’t compare it to regularly bought foods, but at least it’s nutritious (and you’re killing time).

 0,5L Water 3,00 €

 Cappuccino/Tea/HotChocolate/Lavazza 3,00 €